femtomc/Jaynes.jl/docs/franklin/index.md

 * [Particle filtering (with and without custom proposals)](library_api/inference/pf)
 * [Variational inference (with and without baselines)](library_api/inference/vi)

-Integration with deep networks provided by an interface to [Flux.jl](https://github.com/FluxML/Flux.jl):
+Integration with deep networks provided by an extension module to [Flux.jl](https://github.com/FluxML/Flux.jl):

 * [Neural variational inference (with and without baselines)](library_api/inference/nvi)